 Schug is meant to be used sparingly, and the process of making it is not for the faint of heart.
 The scent alone burns… but it burns so good!
-I liken this to a fiery-strong Middle Eastern pesto, and a very small bit packs a flavor wallop.
-Stir it into soups, stews or sauces, spread a little on a sandwich or warm pita bread, drizzle it on pasta or serve it with grilled steak for an herby, piquant kick of flavor.
+I liken this to a fiery-strong Middle Eastern pesto.
+A very small portion packs a flavor wallop.
+Stir it into soups, stews or sauces, spread a little on a sandwich or warm pita bread, drizzle it on pasta, or serve it with grilled steak for an herby kick of flavor.

-- 10 jalapeño peppers
+- 10 whole jalapeño peppers

-- 2 cups roughly chopped cilantro
+- 2 cups chopped cilantro, or one bunch

-- 2 cups roughly chopped parsley
+- 2 cups chopped parsley, or one bunch

-- 8 medium to large garlic cloves
+- 8 cloves garlic

 - 1 tsp salt, or more to taste

-- 1/2 tsp caraway seeds (optional)
+- 1/2 tsp caraway seeds, optional

 - 1/4 tsp cumin

-- Pinch of black pepper
+- Pinch black pepper

-- 2 tbsp extra virgin olive oil
+- 2 tbsp extra virgin olive oil, or more as needed

 - Remove the seeds from the cardamon pods and discard the green pods.
 If you don't have pods, substitute a heaping 1/4 tsp cardamom powder.

-- Place the jalapeños, chopped cilantro, parsley, garlic, salt, cardamom seeds, caraway seeds, cumin, pepper and olive oil into the food processor.
+- Place the jalapeños, garlic, salt, cardamom seeds (or powder), caraway seeds, cumin, pepper and olive oil into the food processor.